Grizz1e/HimalV2/README.md

 ### **DO NOT JOIN OUR DISCORD FOR SELF HOSTING ISSUES.
 WE WILL NOT HELP YOU.**

-If you have major coding issues with this bot, please join and ask for help.

 ## 💨 Run the projects

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/Grizz1e/Kavya)